Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Look for a high MERV or CADR rating of the filter or air purifier respectively for your purchase.

 Ultraviolet light air purifiers feature short-wave UV-C light to inactivate organic compounds that have been irradiated.
 This process is also referred to as ultraviolet germicidal irradiation (UVGI.)
 UV technology sometimes resides in the ventilation ducts, but free-standing air purifiers with UV-C light are also available.
-For the best result, you should combine an air purifier with a fan or your HVAC system because they enable full-room circulation.
+You should combine an air purifier with a fan or your HVAC system for the best result because they enable full-room circulation.
 For example, some studies showed that upper-room UV fixtures reduced measles transmission among students in Philadelphia in the 1930 and 1940s.

 You want to avoid some air purifiers that produce toxic ozone at safe levels, which can build up and cause health issues.
 These air purifiers include ozone generators, ionizers, and electrostatic precipitators.
 Although these devices may help reduce certain pollutants with extended exposure, they produce ozone that can cause respiratory problems, including sore throat, coughing, difficulty breathing, and triggering asthma.
 UV light air purifiers produce safe ozone levels, so you may need to ventilate your room using a window or door.
+You can also check out our UV vs ozone air purifier comparison to see which suits your needs.
 Additionally, it is important to know the difference between activated carbon filters vs HEPA filters, so you can choose the safest and most effective option.

 UV-light and HEPA air purifiers should be used in conjunction with one another.